zzx4998/ThreatMapper/README.md

 Feature       | Requirements
 ------------- | -----------------
 CPU: No of cores | 2
-RAM | 4 GB
+RAM | 1 GB
 Disk space | At-least 30 GB
 Connectivity | The host on which the Deepfence Agent is to be installed, is able to communicate with the Management Console on port range 8000-8010.
 Linux kernel version | >= 4.4
 [Docker] binaries | *At-least version 18.03*
-Deepfence Management Console | Installed on a host with IP Address a.b.c.d
+Deepfence Management Console | Installed on a host with IP Address x.x.x.x

 ### Installation